 Unless there had been a credible prior evaluation of this issue, it is probable that the IQA will decide that there will be an Advisory Initiative to determine what Congressional Term Limits the People want, then the IQA will chose the best candidate Direct Constitutional Initiative to implement the People’s will.

 The People will be able to decide if the U.S. Electoral System should be Winner Take All or so called Fair Representation.
 The issues are outlined in a 4-min.
 Fair Vote video.
-The Fair Representation Act has just been introduced to Congress by Representative Don Beyer (VA-08) and has the potential to fundamentally solve the problems facing our broken politics.
+The Fair Representation Act H. R. 3057 has been introduced to Congress by Representative Don Beyer (VA-08) and has the potential to fundamentally solve the problems facing our broken politics.
 Visit FairVote and Ballotpedia to learn more and get involved.

 Due to the divisive issue of legal and illegal immigration across the porous Mexican land border, the issue of world immigration pressure has not received as much concern in the U.S. as it deserves.
 But if the world population growth rate is high or medium (see World Population graph), then substantial additional legal and desperate illegal immigration are an inevitable consequence.
 A porous Mexican border will increasingly become an attractive route to immigrants and refugees from many more countries around the world.